garrandall/popular-music-data/tracks/twenty-five-miles-edwin-starr.md

 Now when I kiss her lips, I turn a back over flip
 And I forget these feet of mine

-I got to keep on walking, hey, ooh
+I got to keep on walking, hey, oh
 I got to walk on, yeah, yeah, yeah, yeah, y'all
 (I-I, I-I, I, I, I) I'm so tired, huh
 But I just can't lose my stride